-- The main downside to the Universal College App is that hardly any schools use it in comparison to the CA. It's numbers have been steadily dwindling, and it currently is only used by three schools: Harvard, Cornell, and the University of Charleston (WV).
+- The main downside to the Universal College App is that hardly any schools use it in comparison to the CA. Its numbers have been steadily dwindling, and it currently is only used by two schools: the University of the Global Commonwealth (FL) the University of Charleston (WV).
 For a complete list of schools, go to the UCA website.

 - All colleges that use the Universal App also use the Common App, but not vice versa.
 So for the majority of students, the Common App is likely to be the more convenient option since it will give them the most flexibility when applying to college.

 - It's possible that if you decide to use the UCA but then decide after submitting some applications that you want to apply to a school that only uses the CA, you'll end up having to fill out the CA anyway.
 If you start with the CA, it's much less likely you'll have to fill out a second application since so few schools are UCA-only.

 We've looked at the pros and cons of the UCA, but what about the CA?
 Here are the three biggest advantages:

 - The biggest draw of the Common App is that it represents more than 900 schools!
 Because of this fact alone, many students use the CA even if they would prefer the UCA's interface and flexibility.
 Check out the Common App website to see the full list of schools it serves.

 - Since the CA has been around for a long time, most high school teachers and guidance counselors are familiar with the CA and know how to fill out its various sections (including letters of recommendation and the counselor recommendation sections).